ta-data-bcn/Project-Week-1-Build-Your-Own-Game/your-project/README.md

 5. Planning the steps of the game and adding to the To Do list - find an order
 6. Fork, clone repo, open Jupyter Notebook
 7. Coding until don't have the core of the code - troubleshoot, save
+8. Meeting with the TA
-8. Update README
+9. Update README
-9. Start preparing the presentation
+10. Start preparing the presentation
-10. Go back to the code and add features
+11. Go back to the code and add features
-11. Update README, update presentation
+12. Update README, update presentation

 ## Organization
 To have my work organized I used Trello.

-For this project I created a new folder in my Ironhack/Week1 folder and called Project1_v3.
+For this project I created a new folder in my Ironhack/Week1 folder and called Project1_v4.
 Here I saved my repository.
 In my repository I have Hangman .ipynb file.
 Also, there's the .gitignore file.

 ## Links